hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/transactions/why-transaction-value-shown-incorrectly-in-recent-transaction.md

-# Why is a transaction value shown incorrectly in a recent transaction?
+# Why transaction value shown incorrectly in recent transaction?

-To be able to display the overall transferred cryptocurrency amount in fiat (USD, EUR etc) for past crypto transactions Unstoppable needs to know the valid exchange rate at the date of transaction.
+To be able to display the overall transferred amount in USD, EUR etc for past crypto transactions CoinDex needs to know the valid exchange rate at the date of transaction.
+CoinDex relies on Coingecko.com for that data.

-At the moment, Unstoppable relies on [https://coingecko.com](coingecko.com) for historical cryptocurrency rates.
-In the future we expect to have more source for reference incl. the option to obtain historical rates from the decentralized cryptocurrency exchanges.

-If the historical exchange rate in Unstoopable app happens to be incorrect then the transaction amount shown in the transactions list will be shown incorrectly.
-In such cases refer to the actual amount transferred in cryptocurrency.
+If the historical exchange rate provided by the source happens to be incorrect then the transaction amount shown in the transactions list will be shown incorrectly as well.
+In such cases always refer to the actual amount transferred in cryptocurrency.